hey-leon/rere_gen/readme.md

 This will generate a project with react redux and all the general boiler needed to mount the application and attach the store. the project also comes with a comprehensive set of scripts to manage your dev flow.

+ - webpack for compilation.
+ - avajs + enzyme for testing.
+If your used to mocha learn ava :).
+ - includes nyc (istanbul) for test coverage.
+ - comes with minimalist eslint + stylelint configurations.

 ### Generate new pure components